Jqnxyz/unsafe-entry/README.md

 * `/se/config`
 Configures the data sent to SafeEntry for `/se/*` endpoints.
 Utilises localstorage.
 * `/parse`
-Parses a QR-SafeEntry URL to find the venue name, returns a redirect to either `/entry` if failed or `/pass/v2` with the appropriate parameters attached.
+Parses a QR-SafeEntry URL through a `seUrl` parameter to find the venue name, returns a redirect to either `/entry` if failed or `/pass/vℤ` (ℤ being the latest applicable version, see below) with the appropriate parameters attached.
+Additionally, now accepts a `pipe` parameter to specify a handler for `seUrl` provided.
-* `/pass/v1/entry`
-Display the older SafeEntry pass with the current date and time, using the venue provided in a `?venue=` parameter.
-* `/pass/v2/entry`
+* `/pass/vℤ/entry`
-Display the newer SafeEntry pass with the current date and time, using the venue provided in a `?venue=` parameter.
+Display a SafeEntry pass of version `ℤ` (1 <= ℤ <= 3) , using the venue provided in a `?venue=` parameter.

 ## Acknowledgements
 * NIMIQ's QR Scanner ([License](Licenses/QR-SCANNER-LICENSE), [Repo](https://github.com/nimiq/qr-scanner))